History of the German Shepherd

 You will want to start your puppy training around 8 weeks of age, should you get an older puppy no worries as they will still be eager to train.
 Start with the basic commands and behavior issues, such as potty training and sit, come and stay and others you may want.

 Be sure to socialize your pup with other dogs and people, you may use treats to help with the training process but don’t overdo it as this could cause them to rely on a treat always and could be harmful.
-Don’t allow any negative behaviors by calming them down and make them wait for their food or whatever activity you were going to do.
+Don’t allow any negative behaviors by calming them down and make them wait for the food they’ll love or whatever activity you were going to do.

 Mix up your training don’t just train them in one place especially when potty training them as they won’t know the rules at a friend’s house.
 Keep in mind the age of your dog.
 As a puppy the training will need to be shorter.
 As they grow, they can train longer however keep the training positive.
 There are devices you can implement with training called clickers and you can replace treats with the clicker as the German Shepherd Dog is trained.